pmichaillat/intermediate-macro/README.md

 + `slides28.key`, `slides28.pdf` – Technological progress
 + `slides29.key`, `slides29.pdf` – Balanced growth

-### Problem sets
+## Problem sets

-The `problemsets` folder contains the Pages source files to the problem sets:
+The `problemsets` folder contains the source files to the problem sets.
+The problem sets are written with Pages, and then exported to PDF.
+There are 5 problem sets, covering the main topics of the course:

 + `ps1.pages`, `ps1.pdf` – Problem set on macroeconomic concepts
 + `ps2.pages`, `ps2.pdf` – Problem set on IS-LM model of business cycles